Overview

 MATH 6220 - Applied Functional Analysis

-Spring 2024.
+Spring 2025.
 3 credits.
 Student option grading.

-MATH 6230 - [Differential Games and Optimal Control]
+MATH 6230 - Differential Games and Optimal Control

-Fall or Spring.
-Not offered: 2023-2024.
-Next offered: 2025-2026.
+Fall 2024.
 4 credits.
 Student option grading.

 This course is a self-contained introduction to the modern theory of optimal control and differential games.
 Dynamic programming uses Hamilton-Jacobi partial differential equations (PDEs) to encode the optimal behavior in cooperative and adversarial sequential decision making problems.
 The same PDEs have an alternative interpretation in the context of front propagation problems.
 We show how both interpretations are useful in constructing efficient numerical methods.
 We also consider a wide range of applications, including robotics, computational geometry, path-planning, computer vision, photolithography, economics, seismic imaging, ecology, financial engineering, crowd dynamics, and aircraft collision avoidance.
 Assumes no prior knowledge of non-linear PDEs or numerical analysis.

-MATH 6260 - [Dynamical Systems]
+MATH 6260 - Dynamical Systems

-Fall.
-Not offered: 2023-2024.
-Next offered: 2024-2025.
+Fall 2024.
 3 credits.
 Student option grading.

 Prerequisite: MATH 4130-MATH 4140, or the equivalent.
 Exposure to topology (e.g., MATH 4530) will be helpful.
 Offered alternate years.